 Abel completed his Diploma of Theology in 1990.
 He then completed two years of study at Bible College of Victoria (Australia) from 1992-1993 in the Bachelor of Ministries program.
 Abel is from Bougainville and has had wide experience in Bible teaching and community development.
 In 2006 he completed his Bachelor of Theology at CLTC.
 He joined the faculty in 2011 and completed his MTh in 2016.
-He has taught at our Lae campus, and is now the academic registrar at Banz campus and teaches missions and theology courses.
+He has taught at our Lae campus, was the Registrar from 2017 to 2020, and is now the Dean of Undergraduate Studies and teaches missions and exegesis courses.